Let me start with a story to illustrate the benefits of silence

 “It is a sin to be silent when it is your duty to protest.”

-The World Health Organization recently gave noise pollution the unsavory description of being a “modern plague” (18).
+The World Health Organization recently gave noise pollution the unsavoury description of being a “modern plague” (18).
 It’s very clear that the constant barrage of noise we’re subjected to, whether overwhelming or subtle, has an effect on the way your brain operates – and in turn, your quality of life.

 Have you found it challenging dealing with noise in your life?
 Share your struggles with noise and your own ways to add silence in your life in the comments…